Dreww01/weather-site-js/README.md

 ## 🔒 Security Notes

 - **API Key Protection**: Never commit your API key to version control
+- **Netlify Functions**: Use serverless functions to keep API keys secure
-- **Environment Variables**: Consider using environment variables for production
+- **Environment Variables**: Use environment variables for production deployments
 - **Rate Limiting**: Be aware of OpenWeatherMap API rate limits
+- **Docker Security**: Container runs as non-root user for enhanced security
+- **HTTPS**: Always use HTTPS in production for secure data transmission

 ## 🐛 Error Handling